-The Lehrhaus has 3 different departments:
+The Lehrhaus has severa different departments:

-– one for children and youth
+– one for children and youth calibrated to openings available in the educational system

-– one for adults
+– one for adults mostly in the form of independent study

 Those working on the adult level (students/professionals) will have access to material and, in time, to study groups with their peers.
-Here the aim is to give them more efficiency in developing their own personal agendas.

 What is/was Javneh?